weg896/CMPT350_course_project/README.md

 * Coded in HTML, Jsp, Javascript and Jquery mobile for client side webpage
 * Designed JSON form for transferring data between clients webpage and remote database
 * Used NetBeans IDE during development processing
-* Done with Yang Zeng and Sam Ruo in 2014
+* Done with Yang Zeng and Sam Ruo at the beginning of 2014

 ### Screen Shot